 These provide both good and bad conditions to the reptile world.
 In sugar cane, wheat and mielie fields cane rats often exist.
 For reptiles such as the Southern Rock Python (Python natalensis) this is an ideal environment.
 This is provided that the farmer and the staff are adequately educated to their uses and will tolerate them on their farms.

-Despite the good that farms provide, they also cause massive destruction of natural habitat.
+Despite the good that farms can provide, they also cause massive destruction of natural habitat.
 One of the main reasons for the Geometric Tortoises (Psammobates geometricus) demise is that of habitat destruction.
 A large expanse of their natural vegetation or habitat has been converted to commercial farmland.
 Geometric Tortoises (Psammobates geometricus) are specialist feeders and therefore are very limited to where they can go.
 So not only do they have to compete for grazing/ food sources, they too get picked up for pets or used in the muti-trade.
+Most of those taken as pets often die through ignorance of their dietary needs.

 One of man’s biggest downfalls is that they cannot look at something in the wild and appreciate it.
 There is often a need to take something or leave a mark for all to see.
 Wherever development occurs, people are nearby, thus more reptiles are affected.
 Not only is development (structures or infrastructure) the problem, but also the more people with it.